Back to the blog

 • Misses important defensive resources

-• Can quickly lose material or the game outright
+• Some monsters can lose material quickly or be lost the game completely

 Solution:

-• Before every move, ask: “What is my opponent threatening?”
+• Before every plan or decision, ask: “What is my opponent threatening?”

-• Don’t rush — evaluate both sides of the board
+• Take your time — consider both sides of the board

 Example: